exercism/kotlin/exercises/practice/bob/.approaches/introduction.md

 There are various idiomatic approaches to solve Bob.
 A basic approach can use a series of `if` expressions to test the conditions.
-An array can contain answers from which the right response is selected by an index calculated from scores given to the conditions.
+A `List` can contain answers from which the right response is selected by an index calculated from scores given to the conditions.

 ## General guidance